fredoyetayo/fws/README.md

-# Fred Web Studio Website
+# FWS Website

-Welcome to the GitHub repository for the official website of Fred Web Studio.
-This repository contains the source code and assets for the website, which showcases the web design and development services offered by Fred Web Studio.
+Welcome to the GitHub repository for the official website of FWS.
+This repository contains the source code and assets for the website, which showcases the web design and development services offered by FWS.

 - **Email**: hey@fredwebstudio.com